albertobastos/programming-test-may19/README.md

 * *--k*: K target value for the K-complimentary pairs.
 * *--l*: Whitespace separated list of integer values.
-* *--slow*: Use slow algorithm instead of the default one.
+* *--slow*: Uses a slow algorithm version instead of the default, faster one.
 * *--test*: Launches the program in a special test mode that compares the slow and fast algorithms with random inputs of increasing size.
 Any other parameter will be ignored.

 # Part 3: Term-frequency daemon